tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/46-docker-mysql-more-topics.md

  MySQL Enterprise Backup is a commercially-licensed backup utility for MySQL Server, available with MySQL Enterprise Edition.
 MySQL Enterprise Backup is included in the Docker installation of MySQL Enterprise Edition.

-In the following example, we assume that you already have a MySQL Server running in a Docker container (see Section 2.5.6.1, “Basic Steps for MySQL Server Deployment with Docker” on how to start a MySQL Server instance with Docker).
+In the following example, we assume that you already have a MySQL Server running in a Docker container.
 For MySQL Enterprise Backup to back up the MySQL Server, it must have access to the server's data directory.
 This can be achieved by, for example, bind-mounting a host directory on the data directory of the MySQL Server when you start the server:

 ```
 docker run --name=mysqlserver \